Dust Storms

 In order to fully understand the effect of dust on weather and climate, numerical models have been developed that try to simulate the dust cycle from emission over transport to deposition by gravitational settling or by wash-out in clouds.
 Given the remote location of most dust sources there is only limited observational data available to test the reliability of such models.
 The highly non-linear dependence of dust emission on near surface wind speed makes it extremely sensitive to the horizontal and vertical resolution of the model as well as to the representation of the planetary boundary layer and deep moist convection.

-The Dust Storms group, led by Dr John Marsham in collaboration with Professor Peter Knippertz at KIT, studies meteorological processes involved in the generation of high winds in desert regions, particularly in the Sahara and Sahel: cyclonic storms, low-level jets, convective dust storms (haboobs) and dust devils.
+The Dust Storms group, led by Professor John Marsham in collaboration with Professor Peter Knippertz at KIT, studies meteorological processes involved in the generation of high winds in desert regions, particularly in the Sahara and Sahel: cyclonic storms, low-level jets, convective dust storms (haboobs) and dust devils.

 Dust is the most abundant aerosol by mass and is involved in many processes in the Earth system such as radiative transfer, cloud microphysics and fertilisation of ecosystems.
 Dust also has an important impact on human health, agriculture, road traffic and aviation.